County Galway Ireland · Co. Galway · Bealadangan Save · Share

 40 mintime

-The coast road west West along the narrow coast road into deeper Connemara.
-The road gets narrower.
-The views do not improve — they just get different.
-Come back the same way or keep going if you have time.
+The coast road west West along the narrow coast road deeper into south Connemara.
+The road gets narrower, the views just get different rather than better.
+Turn back the same way, or keep going across the islands if you have the time.

 ~5 km one waydistance